 Copies, images, and licensing

 Reproductions may be ordered in a variety of formats, from reading copies for private research to high-resolution images for publication.
 The College's permission should be sought for the reproduction of materials from the Special Collections in any publication, website, or public presentation.
 The permissions process is straightforward.
-Requests and queries should be directed to the Special Collections Librarian.
+Requests and queries should be directed to the Special Collections staff.

 The College Archives contain records of the growth of the administration, benefactions, finances and property of the College since its foundation in 1511.
 They also include some deeds and financial records of earlier foundations annexed to it, namely the Hospital of St John the Evangelist Cambridge, the Hospital of St Mary at Ospringe, and the Priory of Higham, Kent, and of the Priory of Broomhall, Berks; and household accounts of the Foundress, Lady Margaret Beaufort, 1498-1509.
 Among the records of the Cambridge Hospital of St John is a thirteenth-century cartulary whose numerous deeds shed light on the people, property and occupations of Cambridge and the surrounding countryside.